junxit/us-congress-bills-113/metadata.md

 - 2013-11-13 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S8011; text as passed Senate: CR S8008)
 - 2013-11-13 — Received in the House.
 - 2013-11-13 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S8011; text as passed Senate: CR S8008)
+- 2013-11-18 — Considered under suspension of the rules. (consideration: CR H7164-7165)
+- 2013-11-18 — DEBATE - The House proceeded with forty minutes of debate on S. Con.
+Res.
+25.
+- 2013-11-18 — Mrs. Miller (MI) moved to suspend the rules and agree to the resolution.
+- 2013-11-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7164)
+- 2013-11-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7164)